EvilPiza/Syphon-lang/README.md

 ## Coming Soon

+- Greater than or equal to and less than or equal to
 - Full rewrite (code too ugly) (i really don't want to do this)

 ## How to work bat file (for dummies)